timisenco2015/front-end/README.md

 # Front-End Project

 Welcome to the **Front-End Project** repository!
-This project is designed to showcase and develop front-end web development skills using modern technologies.
+This project is designed to develop a Todo App for Noor0 Coding Test, and showcase front-end web development skills using NextJS.

 ## 🚀 Getting Started